-Stitch Fix also offers maternity and petite sizing, and plus sizes have made their debut as well.
-Stitch Fix is now offering over 90 brands for Plus Size clients in sizes 1X-3X or 14W-24W depending on the brand.
+Additionally, Stitch Fix offers maternity and petite sizing, and plus sizes have made their debut as well.
+Stitch Fix is now offering over 90 brands for Plus Size clients in sizes 1X-3X or 14W-24W.
 Brands include ELOQUII, Junarosa, Slink Jeans, and more.
-You can sign up for Stitch Fix Plus here.
+You can sign up for Stitch Fix Plus here!

 This time around, I asked for a Summer-themed Fix.
 I’ve been dying for some new styles that are summer friendly as I recently noticed my wardrobe was lacking in warm weather clothes, especially tops.
 And now with all the details out of the way, onto what came in my July Stitch Fix!